mariko-poyo/capstone/README.md

 Updating...

 **Last Commit:**
-* Multiple charts are updated with random number in real time.
-* Allow user to switch graphs for multiple boards as a tag.
+* Fixed number of points that appear in each graph.

 **TODO:**
 * ~Find a proper way for showing multiple charts at same time~ (Done ??)